MiddletonCommunityVoice/services-list/content/hospitals/royal-oldham-hospital.md

 | Northside (Mental Health)          | 0161 627 8026, 0161 627 8030 |
 | Rowan Ward (Elderly Mental Health) | 0161 627 8032                |
 | Southside (Mental Health)          | 0161 627 8036                |
+PALS - 0161 604 5897
+The Royal Oldham Hospital PALS Office is located at the Main Entrance to the hospital.
+Follow signs for Way Out, Main Entrance.
+Level 0.